The original good reads: why everyone should make time for the classics

 It’s tempting to save this point until last, unveiling it as a kind of flourish; a minor coup de théâtre after a list of worthy or intellectual incentives.
 But really, why else would you recommend someone a book?

-Of course, as with most things, not every classic book will be to everyone's taste.
-However, I'd argue that a book is unlikely to still be being read, widely, decades or even hundreds of years after it was written, if it isn’t any good.
-(Unless it’s so terrible it has gained some sort of mythic status.)
+Of course, as with anything, not everything seen as a classic will be to everyone's taste.
+Nevertheless, I'd argue that a book is unlikely to still be being read, widely, decades or even hundreds of years after it was written, if it isn’t any good.
+(Unless it’s so terrible it has gained some sort of mythic status.
+And actually I'd probably still want to read that.)

-There are other things that feed into this longevity – I imagine there are lots of very good books which haven’t outlived their authors.
+There are other elements that give a book longevity – I imagine there are lots of very good reads which haven’t outlived their authors.
 But in the Venn diagram of what makes a classic, ‘lots of people over a long period of time have all thought this is a really great book’ is the central intersection.

 The details in classics you might have missed